What do my scores mean?

-- The Mathematics and Computer Science Department strongly encourages all students to take the Mathematics Placement Tests online prior to the June 1 deadline, so that placement results are available before students work with academic advisors to prepare their Fall course schedules.
-This timing will allow the student the widest array of opportunities in their Fall schedule, in both mathematics and additional disciplines.
-After June 1, log into the Archway, go to “Student Menu” and click on “Test Summary” to review your math course placement.
+- The Mathematics and Computer Science Department strongly encourages all students to take the Mathematics Placement Tests to allow the student the widest array of opportunities in their schedule, in both mathematics and additional disciplines.
+To view placement results, log into the Archway, go to “Student Menu” and click on “Test Summary” to review your math course placement.

-- Additional opportunities for taking the Placement Tests will occur online in July (July 14-25), and in-person during October and March.
-Students who wish to re-take the Tests in the hope of achieving a higher placement may do so, though no student may take the Mathematics Placement Tests more than three times during their McDaniel career, and all attempts must occur during the student's first two years at McDaniel.
+- Additional opportunities for taking the Placement Tests will occur in January and March.
 As an alternative to re-taking the Tests, students who might benefit from more structured skill-building in mathematics may choose to register for the non-credit courses MAT 1001 (arithmetic) and/or MAT 1002 (algebra).
 Successful completion of either of these courses achieves the corresponding mathematics placement.
 Alternative methods for mathematics placement, including a portfolio review, are available by request.
 Please contact the Director of Mathematics Placement for information.

 - Click the chart below to find out what your scores mean.